 In the World – From VSD September Scans - News Bytes

-President Biden announced the Covid was over.
-He really didn’t mean completely over but that we had reached a stage where we were managing the virus level knowing their were still cases around.
-This was a strange thing to admit but it fit with the fractured response we had to combating the virus.
+President Biden announced that Covid was over.
+He really didn’t mean completely over, but that we had reached a stage where we were managing the virus level knowing their were still cases around.
+This was a strange thing to admit, but it fit with the fractured response we had to combating the virus.

 It was also announced that there was a new vaccine booster that would knock down the threat of the new BA.5 variant.
 This new vaccine would not prevent one from getting the virus, but would limit the symptoms, require no hospitalization and resulted in no death.
 It seemed this was the way it was going to be until they found a final vaccine.